 It was the box they found in Angela’s belonging at Cyndi’s house more than a month ago.
 Chun told her of its purpose the night before they set out.
 She had been using it for the battle most of the day.
 And she wasn’t afraid to use it again.

-Luther seemed alarm of the development, but he soon recovered.
+Luther seemed alarmed by the development, but he soon recovered.
 He still had on his smirk.
 “Child’s play.”
 His right hand moved at that time and a curtain of white powder hit every one of them, blinding their visions.

 They had to dodge out of the way, leaving space for Luther to escape.
 Only Jiro and Jacky managed to shield themselves in time.
 Jiro rushed over to check on Cyndi and the others as Jacky chased after Luther.